 Resources

 Looking ahead…

-In an article from the Harvard Business Review, one expert wrote that “while people are easily taught to respond correctly to a questionnaire about bias, they soon forget the right answers.
+In an article from Harvard Business Review, one expert wrote that “while people are easily taught to respond correctly to a questionnaire about bias, they soon forget the right answers.
 The positive effects of diversity training rarely last beyond a day or two, and a number of studies suggest that it can activate bias or spark a backlash.”

-Despite the long road ahead of us, widespread research continues to give organizations increasing insight into how to transform their DEI initiatives; yearly trend reports shed light on key demographic data while offering important insights into which DEI goals companies should set.
+Despite the long road ahead of us, widespread research continues to give organizations increasing insight into how to transform their DEI initiatives.
+Yearly trend reports shed light on key demographic data while offering important insights into which DEI goals companies should set.
 There’s also the growth of careers like Chief Diversity Officer and Director of DEI, which are solidifying inclusion’s essential role in the workplace.

+Resources